-Issue Objective Mitigation Measure Responsibility Compliance Notes waste - Details regarding the disposal of the waste (hazardous and general) - Assigns responsibilities for Logg of hobitat/oog Concerns tell indigenous trees these activities Contractor Loss of habitat/eco- systems Conserve tall indigenous trees.
-Indigenous trees should be preserved to recreate and improve some important habitats.
-Contractor SITE ESTABLISHMENT Construction activities Ensure that there is no unnecessary disturbance to areas on the site and that construction activities take environmental considerations into account.
-A layout plan for construction activities needs to be developed and approved by the Environmental Site Manager.
-Engineer Contractor Environmental Site Manager Contractor's Camp Ensure that the contractor's camp does not pollute the environment and is not located on a sensitive site.
+Issue Objective Mitigation Measure Responsibility Compliance Notes activities areas on the site and that construction activities take environmental considerations into account. the Environmental Site Manager.
+Contractor Contractor's Camp Ensure that the contractor's camp does not pollute the environment and is not located on a sensitive site.
 Staff facilities, ablutions, chemical toilets, potable water must be provided for the staff.
-Contractor Contractor's Camp Ensure that camp does not infringe on adjacent property Locate the camp away from immediately adjacent property Contractor

-Issue Objective Mitigation Measure Responsibility Compliance Notes owners. owners.
-Soil Ensure preservation of the top soil.
+Contractor Ensure that camp does not infringe on adjacent property owners.
+Locate the camp away from immediately adjacent property owners.
+Contractor Soil Ensure preservation of the top soil.
 Top soil stockpiles must be established in disturbed zones.
-Contractor Soil Ensure that erosion impacts and siltation is kept under control.
+Contractor Ensure that erosion impacts and siltation is kept under control.
 Areas scheduled for construction should be cleared only 1 week prior to construction.
 Contractor Training Improve the awareness of all construction personnel with regard to environmental matters.
 Develop and implement a training programme to address environmental issues and responsibilities.
-Environmental Site Manager Contractor CONSTRUCTION Archaeological Evidence Ensure the protection of archaeological sites.
-Construction must be stopped and a professional archaeologist consulted should any archaeological remains be uncovered.
-Contractor Environmental Site Manager Archaeologist Borrow Pits Ensure that the soil resources are not over exploited.
-No borrow pit may be excavated from any sensitive or open space areas.
-Contractor & Environmental Site Manager Blasting Ensure blasting does not pose a danger to workers or staff, or neighbouring activities.
-Authorisation to undertake blasting activities must be obtained from the relevant authority.
-Contractor
+Contractor Environmental Site Manager CONSTRUCTION Environmental Site Manager The Contractor must appoint an Environmental Site Manager to ensure implementation of the CEMP and that there is The Environmental Site Manager must manage all aspects of the CEMP during the construction phase.
+Contractor Environmental Site Manager Independent